 Earn Air Canada Aeroplan Miles

-You can also transfer Starwood points (soon to be Marriott points) to Air Canada Aeroplan.
+You can also transfer Marriott points to Air Canada Aeroplan.
 So you could consider cards like:

 - Marriott Rewards Premier Plus Credit Card | Our Review of the Marriott Rewards Premier Plus

 - Starwood Preferred Guest® Business Credit Card from American Express

 - Starwood Preferred Guest® Credit Card from American Express

 3. Oneworld to Europe Using American Airlines Miles